 Students may also apply for certification in other states according to state-specific processes and requirements, and inter-state reciprocal agreements.
-The program is an Association for Behavior Analysis International Verified Course Sequence (VCS) and provides coursework required to meet New York State Licensed Behavior Analyst course content requirements (students must be dually enrolled in the Advanced Certificate ABA program).
+The program is an Association for Behavior Analysis International Verified Course Sequence (VCS) member.
+Students who wish to obtain New York State Licensure for Behavior Analysis must be dually enrolled in the Advanced Certificate Applied Behavior Analysis program.
+The M.A.program includes all of the coursework required for the advanced certificate ABA program.
 In addition to coursework, both BCBA and LBA requirements include completion of supervised fieldwork hours, many or all of which can be gained while in the program, and passage of the NYSLBA and Board Certified Behavior Analyst (BCBA) exams upon successful completion of the program.
-During the two-year MA program, students complete student teaching requirements and full-time internships in schools and classrooms that practice teaching as applied behavior analysis, under the mentorship of PhD students or graduates who are certified teachers.
+During the two-year MA program, students complete student teaching requirements during internships in schools and classrooms that practice teaching as applied behavior analysis, under the mentorship of PhD students or graduates who are certified teachers.
+Students need to work at internship sites for 20-40 hours per week and during twosemesters students have to work full time in order to meet teacher certification requirements.
 Students also receive supervision from appropriately credentialed BCBAs/LBAs.
-The training of teachers is also based on scientifically tested procedures (i.e., we teach our graduate students until they demonstrate mastery of using scientific practices).
-Teacher trainees are taught until they master the science and its application with all children from 2 years to grade 6.
+The training of teachers is also based on scientifically-tested procedures (i.e., we teach our graduate students until they demonstrate mastery of using scientific practices).
+Teacher trainees are taught until they master the science and its application with all children from 2 years to upper elementary as specified in the CABAS® Teacher Ranks.